-Participants travelling on the ASA 'designated' flight will be transferred by private coach to the Eurostar Hotel Excelsior, located in the Naples waterfront precinct.
+Participants travelling on the ASA 'designated' flight will be transferred by private vehicle to the Eurostars Hotel Excelsior, located in the Naples waterfront precinct.
 Participants not travelling on this flight should discuss the meeting arrangements with their ASA consultant.
-Following a welcome meeting, the remainder of the day is at leisure to relax after your flight.
+Following a welcome meeting and a welcome drink, the remainder of the evening is at leisure to relax after your flight.
 (Overnight Naples)

-Day 2: Saturday 13 October, Naples
+Day 2: Sunday 13 October, Naples